Associate Professor of Bible Exposition and New Testament

 - B.A., University of California, San Diego

-Dr. Hultberg combines academic research in the Apocalypse, the use of the Old Testament in the New Testament, and New Testament theology with a strong desire to see students become biblically oriented disciples of Jesus Christ.
-He comes to Talbot with formal classroom experience at the elementary, college, and seminary levels, and has served in pastoral and lay leadership roles in churches in California and Illinois.
-Dr. Hultberg has published several critical book reviews in New Testament studies and presented papers at the annual conference of the Evangelical Theological Society.
+Alan Hultberg combines academic research in the Apocalypse, the use of the Old Testament in the New Testament and New Testament theology with a strong desire to see students become biblically oriented disciples of Jesus Christ.
+He comes to Talbot with formal classroom experience at the elementary, college, and seminary levels and has served in pastoral and lay leadership roles in churches in California and Illinois.
+Hultberg has published several critical book reviews in New Testament studies and presented papers at the annual conference of the Evangelical Theological Society.

 - Society of Biblical Literature